Y chromosome: Defective Y chromosome

-This results in the person presenting a female phenotype (i.e., is born with female-like genitalia) even though that person possesses an XY karyotype.
-The lack of the second X results in infertility.
-In other words, viewed from the opposite direction, the person goes through defeminization but fails to complete masculinization.
+This can result in the person developing a female phenotype even though they possess an XY karyotype.
+This can result in both infertility and only partial sexual development.

-The cause can be seen as an incomplete Y chromosome: the usual karyotype in these cases is 45X, plus a fragment of Y. This usually results in defective testicular development, such that the infant may or may not have fully formed male genitalia internally or externally.
-The full range of ambiguity of structure may occur, especially if mosaicism is present.
-When the Y fragment is minimal and nonfunctional, the child is usually a girl with the features of Turner syndrome or mixed gonadal dysgenesis.
+An incomplete Y chromosome such as 45X, plus a fragment of Y, can result in incomplete genital differentiation, such that the infant may not have fully developed internal or external gonads.
+A full spectrum of variation can occur, especially if mosaicism is present.
+When the Y fragment is minimal and nonfunctional, the individual can develop phonetically female with features of Turner syndrome or mixed gonadal dysgenesis.

 XXY

 Klinefelter syndrome (47, XXY) is not an aneuploidy of the Y chromosome, but a condition of having an extra X chromosome, which usually results in defective postnatal testicular function.
 The mechanism is not fully understood; it does not seem to be due to direct interference by the extra X with expression of Y genes.